Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 * [`plist_name`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#plist_name-instance_method) will return e.g. `homebrew.mxcl.<formula>`
 * [`plist_path`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#plist_path-instance_method) will return e.g. `/usr/local/Cellar/foo/0.1/homebrew.mxcl.foo.plist`

+### Using environment variables

+Homebrew has multiple levels of environment variable filtering which affects variables available to formulae.

+Firstly, the overall environment in which Homebrew runs is filtered to avoid environment contamination breaking from-source builds ([ref](https://github.com/Homebrew/brew/issues/932)).
+In particular, this process filters all but the given whitelisted variables, but allows environment variables prefixed with `HOMEBREW_`.
+The specific implementation can be seen in the [`brew`](https://github.com/Homebrew/brew/blob/master/bin/brew) script.

+The second level of filtering removes sensitive environment variables (such as credentials like keys, passwords or tokens) to avoid malicious subprocesses obtaining them ([ref](https://github.com/Homebrew/brew/pull/2524)).
+This has the effect of preventing any such variables from reaching a formula's Ruby code as they are filtered before it is called.
+The specific implementation can be seen in the [`clear_sensitive_environment` method](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/extend/ENV.rb).

+In summary, environment variables used by a formula need to conform to these filtering rules in order to be available.

 ## Updating formulae

 Eventually a new version of the software will be released.
 In this case you should update the [`url`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#url-class_method) and [`sha256`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#sha256%3D-class_method).
 If a [`revision`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#revision%3D-class_method) line exists outside any `bottle do` block *and* the new release is stable rather than devel, it should be removed.